gcochard/pwned-check/README.md

 You can also run it with `npx`, simply use `npx pwned-check`.
 If you have `npm` version 5 or later, you already have `npx`.

-It will perform a radix based search through the files to determine if the hash is included in the dump files as the files are sorted and the lines are fixed length hexidecimal strings, and the distribution is close to unform.
-This is more efficient than a binary search, as it perform `O(log16(n))` comparisons.
+It will perform a modified [linear interpolation search][wiki] through the files to determine if the hash is included in the dump files as the files are sorted and the lines are fixed length hexidecimal strings, and the distribution is close to unform.
+This is more efficient than a binary search over an extremely large dataset, as it perform strictly fewer than `16*40` disk seeks in the worst case, but on average roughly 80 seeks.

-Note that it does not construct a radix tree, so it is less efficient in the search, with the tradeoff that there is no lengthy preproccessing required to build the tree.
-Also note that this is only possible because the files are already sorted.
+The number of hashes necessary to make this more efficient than a trivial binary search algorithm is roughly 2^80, which is smaller than the keyspace of sha1, but much greater than the size of the pwned password set.
+This makes the search algorithm only of academic interest for all but the largest datasets.

 Disclaimer: This is not an official Google project.